tyoeer/Chaoshead/design.md

   - `level/`: Everything dealing with the Lua representation of a LH level.
     - `limits.lua`: A list of functions for checking various limits imposed by several different things.
 - `ui/`: The main UI system, and UI parts that aren't their own module.
 Has its own design.md describing (some of) the design of the UI system.
-- `settings/`: The settings & storage systems.
+- `settings/`: The settings & storage systems aka systems for data that persists between restarts.
   - `init.lua`: The actual code.
-The other files are default settings.
+  - The other files: default settings.

 ## Misc code